Mukim Bokok

 Mukim Bokok is a mukim in Temburong District, Brunei.
-It has an area of 136 km2; as of 2016, the population was 3,433.
+It has an area of 136 km2; as of 2021, the population was 3,812.

-Name
+Etymology

-The mukim is named after Kampong Bokok, one of the villages it encompasses.
+The mukim could be named after a village it encompasses, Kampong Bokok.
+Mukim Bokok's historical name is the reason it is known as "Bokok."
+There are two tales concerning how the name "Bokok" came to be, according to the village elders.
+The first comes from Sungai Bokok (Bokok River), a little river that empties into the Rataie River.
+Second, it originates from takuyung (Potamides cerithium) known as takuyung bakak in Murut.
+Due to its form, which resembles a human bending over, Malaysians commonly refer to it as Bokok.

 Geography

 The mukim is located in the west of the Temburong District to the south, bordering Mukim Bangar to the north-east, Mukim Amo to the east, and the Malaysian state of Sarawak to the south and west.